Films watched: Junior Rodeo Daredevils and The Killer Shrews

 The MST3K presentation provides examples of:

-- The Alcoholic: The entire film's cast gets flanderized into this by the crew's riffing.
+- The Alcoholic: The entire film's cast gets flanderized into this by the crew's riffing. note

-- Armor-Piercing Question: Joel completely ruins the Mads super-dramatic attempt to "crack this puny planet as though it were a china cup," by asking, "What do you get out of it?"
+- Armor-Piercing Question: Joel completely ruins the Mads' super-dramatic attempt to "crack this puny planet as though it were a china cup," by asking, "What do you get out of it?"
 Unable to answer the question, Doctor Forrester shuts the whole thing down.

 - Gone Horribly Right: The Bots engage in some Art Therapy to deal with the boring film by creating a Killer Shrews Board Game.
 It backfires horribly when they and Joel try to play, and they realize that their game is even more boring than the movie it's based on (the game pieces are bolted down so they can't move around the board, the instruction cards they draw consist of either "Contemplate Shrew" or "Have Another Drink", etc.).

 - Noodle Implements: When instructing Joel on how to make a Killer Shrew brew, Crow mistakenly lists wax lips as one of the ingredients.
-Tom reminds him that is goes in a completely different drink known as the Vulcan Mind Probe.
+Tom reminds him that this goes in a completely different drink known as the Vulcan Mind Probe.

 - Prop Recycling: Thus begins the epic journey of Crow's sensible brown pants.